Skip to content

 Interpolation

-Video can optionally have additional interpolated frames added using RIFE interpolation method
+Video can optionally add interpolated frames using RIFE.

-But if you set 3 interpolated frames, video fps and duration do not change, but only 100 frames need to be generated and additional 200 interpolated frames are added in-between generated frames
+If you set 3 interpolated frames, fps and duration stay the same, but only 100 frames are generated and 200 interpolated frames are inserted between them.

 CLI Video Encode